OlgaOvcharenko/scAugmentBench/README.md

 - usage of a projector
 - usage of a predictor

-## Implementation Details

-We use hydra to schedule experiments (see _conf_ folder) and lightly to define the neural networks (see _model_ folder).
-Model training is performed with pytorch-lightning, the ADAM optimizer and a constant learning rate 1e-4.

 ## Scope

 Goal of this project is to advertise further research on contrastive self-supervised learning for cell representation learning.